 Content Controls (Text, Checkboxes & Lists)

-"Content Controls" it is the sole exception to the Pathagorean Rule against promoting Word fields.
+"Content Controls" are the sole exception to the Pathagorean Rule against promoting Word fields.
 A Content Control is definitely a field, but it behaves as if it is not.
-Because they are so relatively easy to set up, edit and use, we conceded to this exception.
-And because of what it can add to your form documents, the alternative -- not allowing Pathagoras to manipulate Content Controls -- seemed worse.
+They behave like plain text, but actually provide permanent links to the various variables.

 Here is how Microsoft defines Content Controls: